Spacebrew/spacebrew.js/README.md

 ###Dice (Custom Data Type Example)
 Web app that publishes and subscribes to the custom data type called dice.
 It features a button that generates a random number between 1 and 6.

-###Graph (App Moved to Wildstyle Examples)
-Web app that features a graph that maps values received via three different subscription channels.
-It also features inputs for string and boolean values.
-These values are displayed in lists.

 Using Spacebrew Admin Library
 ==============================